History of the University of South Carolina: New and greater university

+In 1946, John H. Wrighten III attempted to desegregate the university.
+He was a black senior attending South Carolina State College, and he applied to USC's law school, but his application was rejected on the basis of race.

 After World War II, enrollment at the university swelled from the influx of veterans.
 They were wholeheartedly welcomed by President Smith who actively campaigned for their attendance and he announced that every qualified veteran would be admitted to the university.
 The vast majority of South Carolina veterans chose to attend the university because of its hospitable atmosphere, but also for other reasons.
 They did not want to attend Clemson or The Citadel because "the prospect of returning home to attend a military college was distasteful for the older men leaving the military after fighting the largest war in world history."
 In addition, Clemson's rural location and its self-imposed restriction on the number of students made it inaccessible for a large number of veterans.
 The university offered several special programs to meet the needs of the veterans and it continued an accelerated calendar until 1949.
 It was at this point in history that the two universities switched reputations and missions.
 Carolina became known as the university for the common man and an institution accessible for all whereas Clemson settled into a status of elitism.

 President Smith faced increasing criticism through his tenure because he failed to articulate a clear policy for the university's future and he did not campaign for the legislature to appropriate enough funds for its needs.
 As president of a public university, Smith's chief responsibility was to be its publicist and develop ties with the political power of the state.
 Instead, Sol Blatt grew tired of having to carry the burden for the university in the legislature and Governor Thurmond felt that he received an icy reception from the administration.
 In 1952, Smith resigned and the protégé of Governor Byrnes, Donald S. Russell, was elected president by the Board of Trustees.